lacoco-lab/home/content/publication/barriers2026.md

 ---
-title: Barriers to Universal Reasoning With Transformers (And How to Overcome Them)
+title: 'Barriers to Universal Reasoning with Transformers (and How to Overcome them)'
 authors:
 - Oliver Kraus
 - Yash Sarrof